jugshaurya/showcase/mdx-blogs/cpp.md

 ```

 - No index out of bound Checking in c++. 😭
+- The C++ runtime does not perform bounds checking on array indices, so if an array named arr is declared of size 33 and you try to access arr[5], there is no telling what will happen.
+The program might crash due to a segmentation fault, or it might keep running while giving potentially incorrect results.
 - Arrays are always passed as pointer to functions and length cannot be determined using `sizeof(arr)/sizeof(arr[0])` inside function, therefore have to pass length of array as argument to the function.
 - Provides cache spatial locality of reference as arrays are stored continously.
 - Have to know size before we create them.
 Solution: Vector.